Traditional food in Mauritius

 How to eat like a local

 Street vendors selling food straight from their scooters and vans and small tin stalls selling traditional dishes are gradually disappearing at the expense of brick-and-mortar shops and restaurants and, of course, fast food chains, but you'll still find plenty of them around the island.
-Get in line with the locals and try a roti pancake, small fried treats or a fresh sliced pineapple.
-Prices are more than reasonable and freshness is guaranteed.

-Usual restaurant prices
+Usual prices in restaurants

 This article may contain affiliate links from which our editorial team may earn commissions if you click on the link.
 See our Advertising Policy page.